 We recognise the importance of protecting and managing personal information.
-Your personal information will be treated with the utmost care and security This section sets out some of the security measures in place.
+Your personal information will be treated with the utmost care and security.

 While we take all reasonable steps to ensure that personal information will be kept secure from unauthorised access, we cannot guarantee it will be secure during transmission by you to a website or other services, as we do not control that transmission.
 We make use of HTTPS (HTTP Secure) whereby the communication protocol is encrypted via Transport Layer Security (TLS) for secure communication over a computer network.
-The website is loaded via HTTPS, represented by the lock icon in your web browser ensuring the transmission is secured with a certificate issued by an official security certificate authority to the Informa Controller operating it.
+The website is loaded via HTTPS, represented by the lock icon in your web browser ensuring the transmission is secured with a certificate issued by an official security certificate authority to Maritime Insights & Intelligence Limited, our legal entity.

-This section explains that third party links on our websites are subject to separate privacy practices.
+This section explains that third party links on our website are subject to separate privacy practices.

-As a global multinational to provide you with our services and products, your information may be shared for specific reasons.
+As a global organisation, to provide you with our services and products, your information may be shared for specific reasons.
 This section explains how and why personal data is shared.

 Sharing with Service Providers

 We may share your personal information with third parties who assist in providing our products and services and administering our business.
-These include IT and marketing technology host suppliers, web and data hosting providers, mailing houses, ad servers, logistics and general services contractors, debt collection agencies, onsite health and safety partners, event registration partners, sales platform providers, communication tool providers, stand designers/builders/fitters, suppliers of sponsorship/marketing/PR collateral and other event collaboration partners.
+These include but are not limited to IT and marketing technology host suppliers, web and data hosting providers, mailing houses, and servers, logistics and general services contractors, debt collection agencies, onsite health and safety partners, event registration partners, sales platform providers, communication tool providers, stand designers/builders/fitters, suppliers of sponsorship/marketing/PR collateral and other event collaboration partners.
 Personal information will only be shared with third parties if and to the extent it is necessary for them to provide our products and services to you.

 These data processors are bound to compliance through contracts in place that protect the personal information you have shared with us.